asgardeo/asgardeo-auth-node-sdk/README.md

 1. config: [`AuthClientConfig<T>`](#AuthClientConfigT)

-   This contains the configuration information needed to implement authentication such as the client ID, server origin etc. Additional configuration information that is needed to be stored can be passed by extending the type of this argument using the generic type parameter.
+   This contains the configuration information needed to implement authentication such as the client ID, base URL etc. Additional configuration information that is needed to be stored can be passed by extending the type of this argument using the generic type parameter.
 For example, if you want the config to have an attribute called `foo`, you can create an interface called `Bar` in TypeScript and then pass that interface as the generic type to `AuthClientConfig` interface.
 To learn more about what attributes can be passed into this object, refer to the [`AuthClientConfig<T>`](#AuthClientConfigT) section.

    ```TypeScript
    interface Bar {